 - Do two minutes of deep breathing each day.
-This gives you a break from the ADHD culture of multi-tasking & allows your brain to focus on the task at hand.
-Remember to concentrate of having a really long out breath so you don't end up hyperventilating if you're not used to breathing exercises!
+This gives you a break from the culture of multi-tasking and allows your brain to focus on the task at hand.
+Remember to concentrate on having a really long out breath so you don't end up hyperventilating if you're not used to breathing exercises!

-- Make a random acts of conscious kindness.
-For example, write an email praising or thanking a person in your social support network & send it to them.
+- Make a random act of conscious kindness.
+For example, write an email praising or thanking a person in your social support network and send it to them.

 To check out more from Shawn Achor and his book The Happiness Advantage, click here: www.goodthinkinc.com.